Cromwell Headquarters Achieves LEED Platinum Rating

 Cromwell Architects Engineers is proud to announce our office at The Paint Factory in East Village is certified LEED Platinum 2009 Commercial Interiors.
 Having a sustainable office space not only provides a clean and comfortable work space for employees, but also a greener environment for our community.

-“Implementing LEED was incredibly important for us in our move to the East Village,” Chief Operating Officer Dan Fowler said.
+“Implementing LEED was incredibly important for us in our move to the East Village,” President Dan Fowler said.
 “Sustainability is an important part of our practice and we hope to be an example to both our clients and other organizations in our community.”

 Innovative sustainability features of the building include the first solar skylights and pollution reducing roof in the State of Arkansas.
 New skylights were cut through the roof and second floor to light the central collaboration zone in the main studio and upper floor corridor.

 Underfloor air distribution allows for a much more efficient distribution of air at a lower volume, and allows every individual in the studio to control the amount of air in their workspace.

 A solar hot water system with re-circulation was employed.
 High-efficiency LED illumination in the studio fixtures allowed for greater spacing and less fixtures.
 Daylight harvesting and controls are also an important energy saving feature.

 Cromwell invested heavily in energy performance of the office space.
 The team performed enhanced commissioning of systems through design and construction.
 On-going commissioning services that include nearly constant monitoring of the performance of the mechanical system and routine quarterly walk-downs of the facility have increased visibility of potential and known issues that could reduce the efficiency of various systems.

 The team also implemented an enhanced data collection tool that allows for multi-directional trend analysis of energy usage in the building – taking a big data approach to the analysis of data that exceeds basic trend analysis that most building automation systems utilize.